-QL IESTION ANSWER COMMENT ACTION NEEDED/TAKEN 8.
-Is the area around the critical components of your water system free of objects that may be used for breaking and entering?
-Yes No When assessing the area around your water system's critical components, look for objects that could be used to gain entry (e.g., large rocks, cement blocks, pieces of wood, ladders, valve keys, and other tools).
-9. Are the entry points to your water system easily seen?
-Yes □ No □ You should clear fence lines of all vegetation.
+QUESTION ANSWER COMMENT ACTION NEEDED/TAKEN 9.
+Is the area around all the critical components of your water system free of objects that may be used for breaking and entering?
+Yes " No " When assessing the area around your water system's critical components, look for objects that could be used to gain entry (e.g., large rocks, cement blocks, pieces of wood, ladders, valve keys, and other tools).
+Are the entry points to all of your water system easily seen?
+Yes " No " You should clear fence lines of all vegetation.
 Overhanging or nearby trees may also provide easy access.
 Avoid landscaping that will permit trespassers to hide or conduct unnoticed suspicious activities.
 Trim trees and shrubs to enhance the visibility of your water system's critical components.
 If possible, park vehicles and equipment in places where they do not block the view of your water system's critical components.
-10. Do you have an alarm system that will detect unauthorized entry or attempted entry at critical components?
-Yes □ No □ Consider installing an alarm system that notifies the proper authorities or your water system's designated contact for emergencies when there has been a breach of security.
+11. Do you have an alarm system that will detect unauthorized entry or attempted entry at all critical components?
+Yes " No " Consider installing an alarm system that notifies the proper authorities or your water system's designated contact for emergencies when there has been a breach of security.
 Inexpensive systems are available.
 An alarm system should be considered whenever possible for tanks, pump houses, and treatment facilities.
 You should also have an audible alarm at the site as a deterrent and to notify neighbors of a potential threat.
-11. Do you have a key control and accountability policy?
-Yes □ No □ Keep a record of locks and associated keys, and to whom the keys have been assigned.
+12. Do you have a key control and accountability policy?
+Yes " No " Keep a record of locks and associated keys, and to whom the keys have been assigned.
 This record will facilitate lock replacement and key management (e.g., after employee turnover or loss of keys).
 Vehicle and building keys should be kept in a lockbox when not in use.
 You should have all keys stamped (engraved) "DO NOT DUPLICATE."
-12. Are entry codes and keys limited to water system personnel only?
-Yes □ No □ Suppliers and personnel from co-located organizations (e.g., organizations using your facility for telecommunications) should be denied access to codes and/or keys.
+13. Are entry codes and keys limited to water system personnel only?
+Yes " No " Suppliers and personnel from co-located organizations (e.g., organizations using your facility for telecommunications) should be denied access to codes and/or keys.
 Codes should be changed frequently if possible.
 Entry into any building should always be under the direct control of water system personnel.
+14. Do you have an updated operations and maintenance manual that includes evaluations of security systems?
+Yes " No " Operation and maintenance plans are critical in assuring the ongoing provision of safe and reliable water service.
+These plans should be updated to incorporate security considerations and the on-going reliability of security provisions - including security procedures and security related equipment.

-13. Do you have a neighborhood watch program for your water system?
-Yes □ No □ Watchful neighbors can be very helpful to a security program.
+QUESTION ANSWER COMMENT ACTION NEEDED/TAKEN 15.
+Do you have a neighborhood watch program for your water system?
+Yes " No " Watchful neighbors can be very helpful to a security program.
 Make sure they know whom to call in the event of an emergency or suspicious activity.